imbasimba/toasty/docs/studies.rst

-  have a large image that you can load in the WWT Windows client, you can use its interactive placement feature to set its position, and then save the image with that placement as an “image layer” in a WWTL “layers file”, then can load the image and its astrometry using the :ref:`cli-wwtl-sample-image-tiles` command.
+  have a large image that you can load in the WWT Windows client, you can use its interactive placement feature to set its position, and then save the image with that placement as an “image layer” in a WWTL “layers file”, then can load the image and its astrometry using the :ref:`cli-tile-wwtl` command.

 - If all else fails, the :ref:`cli-tile-study` command will insert default astrometric information and place your image at RA = Dec = 0 and make